andris9/stylus-sprite/README.md

 And the image *sprite.png* would have *star.png* placed on position 25x78 px.

-See test folder for complete example.
+See test folder for complete example or [kreata.ee/stylus-sprite](http://kreata.ee/stylus-sprite/) for demo.

 Dependencies
 ------------